 To help you identify different scholarship opportunities, below are some useful resources to get you started:

 The British Council advertises a number of scholarship and funding schemes.
 There are a number of scholarship schemes run by governments, charities and other organisations.
 Ask the local Ministry of Education, your local British Council office, or your teachers, if they know of any schemes for students in your country.
 There are a few global schemes you may want to have a look at: Chevening UK government university scholarships, Erasmus scholarships and Royal Society grants.
 Scholars 4 Dev advertise UK scholarships, grants and fellowship opportunities for international students.

 If you are looking further afield, this is a great site providing information on scholarships across Europe.

 Undergraduate scholarships for international students in UK, nearly always still require to pay some costs yourself towards your university education.
 Make sure you find out what is and is not covered by your scholarship or financial support scheme.

-Study in the UK Brexit, what does it all mean?
+Study in the UK after Brexit, what does it all mean?